Contact Us

 “Beyond Chinchilla-Optimal: Accounting for Inference in Language Model Scaling Laws”, Sardana, Portes & Doubov, 2025

-This paper extends compute optimal scaling by including inference costs.
-Instead of optimizing training compute alone, the authors fix a target model loss and minimize the combined compute cost of training and inference over the lifetime of the system.
+Instead of minimizing training compute alone, they fix a target performance level and optimize the combined cost of training and inference over the model’s lifetime.

 Figure 3: The graphs compare the ratios of total cost, parameter count, and training tokens between real-world cost-optimal models and Chinchilla-style models.3